kirenz/python-basics/_sources/docs/programming-toolkit.md

 conda update --all
 ```

-If you want to install new modules, always use conda (not pip).
+If you want to install new modules, always use conda (and not the package installer for Python: [pip](https://pypi.org/project/pip/)).
 Here is an example of how to install scikit-learn [see conda documentation](https://anaconda.org/anaconda/scikit-learn)

 ```bash
 conda install -c anaconda scikit-learn